MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 ## Apply dynamic data masking rules to columns in a table

 Dynamic data masking rules are applied on individual columns at the table level so all queries are affected by the masking.
-Users who do no have explicit permissions to view confidential data will see masked values in query results while users with explict permission to view the data will see it unobscured.
+Users who do no have explicit permissions to view confidential data see masked values in query results while users with explicit permission to view the data see it unobscured.
 There are four types of masks: default, email, random and custom string.
 In this exercise, you will apply a default mask, an email mask, and a custom string mask.

 1. In your warehouse, select the **T-SQL** tile, and replace the default SQL code with the following T-SQL statements to create a table and to insert and view data.